zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Split Sheet** - A signed document that outlines the shares of an individual musical work each co-writer will control.
 A split agreement should be finalized between collaborators before it is exploited commercially in any way, including commercial release to streaming services.

 **Sync License** - An agreement for the use of music in an audiovisual project.
-Sync (short for “synchronization”) licenses must be obtained from both the composition rightsholder and the recording rightsholder to clear a usage.
+Sync (short for “synchronization”) licenses must be obtained from both the composition rights holder and the recording rights holder to clear a usage.

 ## U